 Bleu outremer (= ultramarine blue) is a synthetic pigment without any danger for health or the environment.
 Like the other ultramarine, it has a beautiful bright and sustained hue.
 Its incomparable depth makes it an unmissable pigment in the fine arts world.
 It is also called "majorelle blue".

-Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, cosmetic.
+Uses : lime paint, lime coating, wax, paint, plaster, fresco, glaze, cement, fine arts, suitable for the cosmetics industry.

 This pigment is in powder.
 For use in artistic painting, it should be ground finely in a mortar before mixing it with the binder.

 Linseed oil : dissolve the powder in a little bit of turpentine before adding it to the linseed oil.

 Water-based paint/fatty lime : dilute the pigment in some water to make it liquid before incorporating it into the paint.

 Lime powder/cement/plaster : directly incorporate the pigment (up to 10% based on the weight of the binder), then mix in order to stain all of your binder.

 Maximum dosage : The maximum dosage is 10% compared to the binder used.
 Above 10% it is recommended to incorporate fixators and adjuvant (lime use).